se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## How to get started with Angular?

-Angular is not the easiest framework to work with.
 Given below are a few steps that will help you ease into the Angular environment.

 1. [Different versions of Angular](https://www.simplilearn.com/angularjs-vs-angular-2-vs-angular-4-differences-article) - Before you start learning Angular, you must have a clear idea of its different versions.